Super Smash Bros. Ultimate: Everything we know about everything

 - Pokemon Trainer can switch between Pokemon at will, even midair, with an alternate costume for a female trainer.

 - And clone characters, often a point of contention among Smash Bros. fans, have been turned into Echo Fighters.
-Characters like Lucina and newcomer Daisy are in the game, but treated as variants of preexisting characters.
+Characters such as Lucina and newcomer Daisy are in the game, but treated as variants of preexisting characters.

 That's cool, but are any new characters joining the fight?